DOCUMENTARY WEDDING PHOTOGRAPHY AND FILM

 Occasionally, yes – when it genuinely suits the day.

 Some couples like the idea of having the atmosphere and movement of the day captured alongside the photographs, and in those cases I can work in both photo and video.
-It’s approached in the same documentary way: unobtrusive, people-focused, and without turning the day into a production.
+I document weddings in film in the same way I do in photography.
+Calmly and unobtrusively, with a focus on people, their relationships and the moments that matter.

 Simon – thank you so much again.
 We love everything you’ve shared but most importantly we had the best two days with you.
 For two people who don’t feel comfortable in front of a camera, you made us feel so at ease from the moment we met you, we had so much fun and loved getting to know you.
 You’re a really special guy and we are annoyed that we won’t be having another wedding so we can spend more time with you!